rohitjoshi6/rohitjoshi6/Readme.md

 - 🔭 I’m currently working on **MERN Stack**

-- 👯 I’m looking to collaborate on **Web Developemnt & Data science**
+- 👯 I’m looking to collaborate on **Web Development & Data science**

 - 🤝 I’m looking for help with **Data Science**